JarbasAl/LILACS/lilacs/blog/3-LILACS-understanding.md

                     target_node = chunks[-1]
                 elif center_node != parse["Query"]:
                     target_node = parse["Query"].replace(center_node, "").replace("  ", " ")

-# Step 3 - classify and parse the question

 Now that we have an idea of what the text is talking about and know what memory to access, what do we do with it?

 Is the user asking a question or teaching me something?
+Or is it small talk? we assumed we were being asked something

-This is just a pre tagging for decision making, actual answering will use other techniques, i decided to use [Padaos](), a dead simple intent parser!
+This is just a pre tagging for decision making, actual answering will use other techniques,

+I decided to use [Padaos](), a dead simple regex intent parser!

+The reason for this choice is that i want it to miss cases it wasn't explicitly designed to handle

     from lilacs.nlp.spotting import LILACSQuestionParser